ml-archive/admin-panel-provider/README.md

 ### Install resources

-Move the `Resources`and `Public` folders from this repo into your project.
-Unfortunately there's no convenient to this at the moment, but one option is to download this repo as a zip and then move the folders into the root of your project.
+Copy the `Resources` and `Public` folders from this repo into your project.
+You can download the repo as a zip and then move the folders to the root of your project.
 Remember to check that you're not overwriting any files in your project.

 ## 🚀 Getting started